21 March 2026 / The Olive Grove, Forresters Beach, NSW Central Coast

 John Armfield

-Called to the Bar in 1983, John is recognised by his peers as an expert in Succession Law and is listed as a preeminent junior counsel in the area of Wills & Esates litigation by Doyle’s Guide.
+Called to the Bar in 1983, John is recognised by his peers as an expert in Succession Law and is listed as a preeminent junior counsel in the area of Wills & Estates litigation by Doyle’s Guide.
 He is a Nationally Accredited Mediator and frequently mediates contested succession and probate disputes.

 Ari Katsoulas